Yaser-Amiri/dravik/README.md

 ![PyPI - Version](https://img.shields.io/pypi/v/dravik?style=for-the-badge)
 ![GitHub License](https://img.shields.io/github/license/Yaser-Amiri/dravik?style=for-the-badge)

-Dravik is a terminal-based user interface (TUI) for `hledger`, designed to streamline personal and business accounting for users who prefer a fast, keyboard-driven workflow.
-It provides an intuitive interface on top of `hledger`, making it easier to interact with your financial data without relying on manual text edits.
+Dravik is a TUI for `hledger`, focused on a fast, keyboard-driven workflow for personal accounting.
+It provides a simple interface to interact with financial data without manual text edits.

-**Note:** Dravik does **not** support all of hledger's features—only the ones I personally use.
-But you are welcome to add yours.
+**Note:** Dravik supports only the `hledger` features I use.
+You're welcome to add more.
+For currency conversion, I use the [equity method](https://hledger.org/currency-conversion.html#conversion-using-equity), so only that is supported.

 **Tested hledger version:** 1.32

+Main Features:
+- Accounts tree
+- Transaction list with internal filters (shortcuts for time filters, autocomplete for account path input, etc)
+- Historical balance chart
+- Balance change chart
+- Financial reports: income statement, balance sheet, cash flow
+- Account labeling (e.g., label "Electricity" instead of `expenses:housing:utilities:electricity`)
+- Pin accounts on the home page to see their balance
+- Currency labels (e.g., label `$` instead of `USD`)

 ---